Frmamlf/frmamlf/README.md

-# NOT Front-End Dev, NOT Graphic Designer, AND OFC I'M NOTCreative Something-something
+# NOT A Flutter Dev, NOT Ui/Ux designer, AND OFC I'M NOT Creative Something-something. i don't know who am i anymore

 ```
 ███████╗██████╗